armory/docs/content/en/continuous-deployment/armory-admin/dinghy-enable.md

 ### Migration from Redis to SQL

 There is a migration strategy to move the relationships from Redis to SQL.
-In order to do that, you need to have the configuration from your redis and add the configuration for SQL as shown previously, when you do this and the pod starts, what will happen is that the migration will be done automatically by a job.
-To verify that the migration was done successfully you can enter into your database and query this tables.
+In order to do that, you need to have the configuration from your Redis and add the configuration for MySQL as shown previously.
+When you do this and the pod starts, what happens is that the migration is done automatically by a job.
+To verify that the migration was done successfully, you can access your database and run the following query:

 {{< prism lang="sql">}}
 select * from executions;